HASBROUCK HEIGHTS SWIM CLUB INC.

 Section 4

-Each Member shall pay, all dues and assessments which may be imposed upon him/her no later than April 1st of each year.
-A Member desiring to resign shall notify the Membership Committee prior to April 1st.
-Any Member who has not paid dues for the season and resigns after April 1st, shall be subject to an assessment of One Hundred Dollars and No Cents ($100.00).
-A member paying dues later than April 1st of each year shall be subject to a Fifty Dollars and No Cents ($50.00) late fee.
+A Member desiring to resign shall notify the Membership Committee prior to April 15th.
+Any Member who has not paid dues for the season and resigns after April 15th shall be subject to an assessment of One Hundred Dollars and No Cents ($100.00).
+A member paying dues later than April 15th of each year shall be subject to a Fifty Dollars and No Cents ($50.00) late fee.

 Section 5